 Carpal tunnel syndrome is the most common compression or entrapment neuropathy of the hand.
+At Los Angeles Plastic Surgery, Dr. Anastasatos is an award-winning cosmetic hand surgeon who can help bring relief to carpal tunnel syndrome.
 Compression neuropathy means that a nerve or branch of a nerve gets compressed.
 Entrapment neuropathy means that a nerve or its branches can get entrapped by surrounding tissues.
-As a result muscular weakness occurs and also loss of sensitivity over the areas supplied by the compressed or entrapped nerve.
+As a result, muscular weakness occurs and also loss of sensitivity over the areas supplied by the compressed or entrapped nerve.

 Carpal tunnel syndrome refers specifically to the compression of the media nerve at the level of the wrist.
 The median nerve is one of the three main nerves that provide motor and sensory innervation of the hand.
 The other two major nerves are the ulnar and radial nerves.